Anthropologie’s doing it. Bridal Guide Magazine’s doing it. Could Pinterest contests be beneficial for you too?

 For a big hurrah as the last step to promote its brand, Bridal Guide confirmed its strong relationship with participants by announcing the contest winner and then launching a YouTube video of the winning bride and groom, giving viewers a behind-the-scenes and very personal look.

-For more help in creating a successful Pinterest contest, check out these beneficial resources:
+For more help in creating a successful engaging Pinterest contest, check out these beneficial resources:

 - Pinterest’s Brand Guidelines